 REMUNERATION OF CHIEF OFFICERS

-The chief executive and heads of service are paid a spot salary.
-The salaries which apply for the whole of 2018-19 after the increase of 2.8 per cent are as follows:
+Chief officers are paid a spot salary.
+The spot salaries which apply for the whole of 2020-21 after the increase of 3.93 per cent are as follows:

 Chief officers do not receive any performance-related pay or bonuses.